 The console uses a CR2032 (3V) battery.
 To start it up, you can press any of the two buttons.
 It also has a standby mode which starts if the console doesn’t detect any activity on the bike for 4 minutes.

 MBX2500 Assembly and Maintenance

 The core of the bike comes pre-assembled.
-Therefore, you only have to attach the seat with its post, the handlebar with its post, the console, and the pedals.
+You’ll have to attach the seat with its post, the handlebar, with its post.
+And lastly, the console, and the pedals.
 This shouldn’t take more than 30 minutes.
 The required tools for assembly (are included).
 Also, the manual provides precise assembly instructions.

 - Assembled dimensions: 56.3L x 20.5W x 53.2H inches (143L x 52W x 135H cm)